 top of page

-The more positive aspects of social media meant they re-united and now work together with their complementary skills on Write to Remember to support and guide creative writing, creative journalling and poetry.
+Fast forward 25 years, and via a series of adventures and misadventures, they reunited and now work together with their complementary skills as Write to Remember to support, guide and inspire creative writing, creative journalling and poetry.

 Sarah Howells

-Sarah holds a BA (Hons) in Communication and an MLitt in Creative Writing.
-She is currently undertaking a PhD in Creative Writing (since 2022) at Aberystwyth University but from her home in Edinburgh.
+Sarah hosts workshops in Scotland, North East England and online.
+She holds a BA (Hons) in Communication, an MLitt in Creative Writing and is currently undertaking a PhD in Creative Writing.

 Andrew Williams